 - Identifying options for architectural evolution: Learn techniques for observing and interpreting the environmental factors that impact your organisation, enabling you to make informed decisions about architectural changes and improvements.

-- Putting it all together: Leverage Domain-Driven Design, Wardley Maps, and Team Topologies to optimize sociotechnical systems.
+- Putting it all together: Leveraging Domain-Driven Design, Wardley Maps, and Team Topologies to optimize sociotechnical systems.
 By learning how to combine the practices and principles of those approaches, you can develop strategies to improve the architecture and the organisation structure continuously.

 Navigating the complexities of software development in a turbulent world